 Modern European History

 Cambridge has a long and vibrant tradition of researching European History.
-Our research spans the breadth and depth of Europe from the 18th century to the 21st, from the Caucasus to the Atlantic and beyond.
+Our research spans the breadth and depth of Europe from the 18th century to the 21st, from the Caucasus to the Atlantic, from the Mediterranean to the North Sea, and beyond.
 Our interests are diverse, but all of us share a commitment to looking at the history of Europe beyond national boundaries.
 In recent years, our research has continued to address essential longstanding issues in the lives of Europeans while also expanding to understanding Europe's contested position within the wider world.

 Our work in this area